Gaurav-chatterjee/PAS-password-archive-system/README.md

 ** WEAK PASSWORD, TRY AGAIN**

-Did you get this too!
+You have faced this situation right?

 Well, I have created a small App to solve this.